plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 * (a) light crossbow and 20 bolts or (b) two handaxes
 * (a) a dungeoneer's pack or (b) an explorer's pack

-___
+---
 > ### Multiclassing Into This Class
 >
 > **Ability Score Requirement:** Strength score or Dexterity score of 13 or greater.
 > **Armor Gained:** Light Armor, Medium Armor, Shields
 > **Weapons Gained:** Simple Weapons, Martial Weapons
 > **Skills Gained:** Choose `1 + half your Intelligence modifier (rounded up)` of the following: Acrobatics, Athletics, History, Intimidation, Perception, Stealth, and Survival
-___
+---

 ## Fighting Style
 *1st-level Ability (Fighter)*

 You learn one fighting style from *Fighter Fighting Styles*.

-You learn one more fighting style of your choice at 7th level, as shown on the Fighter Table.
+You learn additional fighting styles as you gain levels in this class, as shown on the Fighter Table.

+---

 ## Exploits
 *1st-level Ability (Fighter)*